AlaskaAirlines/AuroDocsSite/README.md

 ### Environmental variable

-To run the Github data service pages, you will need to add a `/.env` file, at the repo root, with a PAT from Github.
+To run the Github data service pages, you will need to add a `/.env` file, at the repo root, with a PAT (Personal Access Token) from Github.
 This file is intentionally ignored.

 In your local `/.env` file add the following: